uvesshaikh22/SunmiPrinter/SunmiPOSLib/README.md

 MauiSunmiPrint is a lightweight Android library designed for Maui applications, simplifying the integration of customizable receipt and invoice printing on Sunmi Smart Mobile Terminals.

-## Key Features

-- **Effortless Integration**: Streamline receipt and invoice printing in Maui Android apps with minimal code.

-- **Customizable Text Settings**: Easily adjust text appearance, including boldness and font size.

-- **QR Code and Barcode Printing**: Print QR codes and barcodes seamlessly for enhanced functionality.

-- **Enhanced User Experience**: Elevate user experience with a convenient solution for generating and printing essential documents.

-- **Minimal Code, Maximum Impact**: Achieve powerful printing functionality with concise and intuitive API usage.

-## Community and License

-- **Community Support**: Join a growing developer community for shared insights and collaborative improvement.

-- **Open Source Flexibility**: Licensed under MIT, offering flexibility for modification and distribution.

-Simplify receipt and invoice printing in Maui Android apps with MauiSunmiPrint, ensuring a user-friendly and customizable experience.

 ## Getting Started

 follow the steps below: